ryan-jr/CSClasses/BHecker-CSSen941-SWE1/SWE1.md

 * Sets of relationships if there are more than one relationship between entities, there can also be recursive relationship that define/indicate roles for clarity.
 A relationship can also have descriptive attributes.

 * Degree of relationships are the number of entitites participating in a relationship.
 * Cardinalities are the nubmer of entities to which another entity can be associated via a relationship.
-E.g. one to one, one to many, many to one, many to many
+E.g. one to one, one to many, many to one, many to many (e.g 32 seats to a bus would be one to many) (e.g. a person has 1 book, a person can onwn many cars but the cars only have one owner, a person can own many houses and a house can have multiple owners)

+* Design issues are figuring out if something should be an entity or an attribute (e.g. location), and there is also an issue deciding eneity or relationship.
+The general rule is that relationships for actions between entitites and whatever makes sense the the context of the application.

+* Entity/Relationships design starts at identifying the entity sets, and then describing the entity sets w/ attributs, and then specifying relationships and cardinalities

+* A quick example is that every department w/in a company is in one division, and each divsision has multiple department that has multiple employees

+* AN example of a many to many relationship is that any one supplier might supply more than one part, and any one kind of part might be bought from a different number of suppliers

+* For the project implement a reqs doc

+### Class 4: Lecture 6: Data Flow Modeling

+* Data flow modeling is based on the notion that systems can be modeled as a set of interacting fuctions and uses data flow diagrams to graphically represent the external entities, prcesses, data flow, and data stores.
+It is a graphical system model that shows all of the main requirments for an information system(inputs, outputs, proccesses, and data storage).

+*

-(Stopped at 19:32)
+(Stopped at ~1:50)